Support for carers

 You and the social worker will complete the form ‘What Matters’ together.
 The assessment will identify what kind of help you need and how you can get it.
 You will be given a copy of the assessment.

 Support that may be available includes a break from caring, access to training, invitations to carers events and signposting to relevant services.

-The Council's eligibility criteria mean that not all carers are available to receive direct service from the Council or other agencies contracted by us.
+It should be noted that eligibility criteria mean that not all carers are eligible to receive a service directly from the Council

 If you have any concerns or questions, ask!